cellistigs/interp_ensembles/refs.md

     - Just finetuning the last layers/using a memory buffer to maintain performance on old data doesnt work.
 You can use the same feature extractors, or preserve performance on an OOD dataset that's further away and still do bad in terms of ER.
         - How about distillation using the softmax probabilities from your original training set?
     - This gives us a great evaluation protocol.
+- Miller et al. 2021: "Accuracy on the Line: On the Strong Correlation Between Out-of-Distribution and In-Distribution Generalization (https://arxiv.org/pdf/2107.04649.pdf)

 ### Refs from Andreassen et al. 2021